Introduction of Socket

 Structure of Socket

-• A socket is externally identified to other hosts by its socket address, which is actually created with the API as the triad combination of transport layer protocol(TCP or UDP, used for transmissions)IP or network address of the host machine, and Port number/address of the process running on it.
+• A socket is externally identified to other hosts by its socket address, which is created with the API as the triad combination of transport layer protocol(TCP or UDP, used for transmissions)IP or network address of the host machine, and Port number/address of the process running on it.

-• For example, Suppose an IP address of the machine is 254.200.27.46 and a process running on it is assigned a port number of 2231, then the socket contains (254.200.27.46, 2231).
+• For example, Suppose the IP address of the machine is 254.200.27.46 and a process running on it is assigned a port number of 2231, then the socket contains (254.200.27.46, 2231).
 Thus, a socket uniquely identifies the process from the set of processes running on this machine.

 • The combination of client or local socket and remote socket are called socket pairs.
-Each socket pair is described by a unique 4-tuple consisting of protocols, source and destination IP addresses and port numbers
+Each socket pair is described by a unique 4-tuple consisting of protocols, source, and destination IP addresses, and port numbers

 Types of Socket